getlackey/mongoose-acl/README.md

 	.then(mySuccessHandler, myErrorHandler);
 ```

-If you're a pedantic HTTP API developer this will not be acceptable - a propper HTTP **must** be returned.
+If you're a pedantic HTTP API developer this will not be acceptable - a proper HTTP **must** be returned.
 So you can check ACL **after** the query has been performed.
-That will trigger a 403 [HttpStatusError](https://www.npmjs.com/package/common-errors#httpstatus) if the user isn't allowed to access the document.
-No user, triggers a HTTP Error 401 Unauthorized.
+That will trigger an 403 [HttpStatusError](https://www.npmjs.com/package/common-errors#httpstatus), if the user isn't allowed to access the document.
+No user, triggers an HTTP 401 Unauthorized.

 ```
 MySchemaModel